kociumba/kutils/README.md

 Huge thanks to [imgui-mc](https://github.com/AlignedCookie88/imgui-mc) for updating the imgui minecraft bindings to 1.21+

+Using imgui in minecraft is quite unconventional, so the experience of kutils resembles using a separate companion app hosted in minecraft more than a classic mod.
+In fact, you can even drag the custom window outside the minecraft window that hosts them, which could be usefull if you don't play in fullscreen or have more than 1 monitor.

+But this is only true for the bazaar ui and performance overlay, every other qol feature seamlessly integrates with minecraft through an in game config screen and keybinds.

 > [!WARNING]
 > If any other mod provides the same features as kutils, they may be incompatible.